 Image Source

-Estuary Flow is a leading DataOps platform that focuses on flexible, scalable pipelines.
+Estuary Flow distinguishes itself as a leading DataOps platform that focuses on flexible, scalable pipelines.
 You can use Estuary Flow to build, test, and evolve real-time pipelines to continuously capture, transform, and materialize data across multiple systems.

 If you want to unify databases, pub/sub systems, and SaaS applications in real time, Estuary Flow is your best choice.
 With its range of in-built connectors, user-friendly interface, and low-code requirements, setting up a real-time data pipeline will only take a few minutes.

-Airbyte, Stitch, and Estuary Features At A Glance
+Airbyte, Stitch, and Estuary Flow: A Feature Comparison Table

 Airbyte